There’s a big myth out there that self-publishing a book is very expensive and unprofitable.

-CreateSpace will sell you an ISBN for $10, so if you’re a self published author and don’t want to buy your own ISBN’s, you can take CreateSpace’s offer.
-However, this offer limits your distribution options for your book so you won’t be able to sell through libraries or academic institutions, and you can only use that ISBN with CreateSpace.
-There’s also a $99 ISBN option from CreateSpace that gives you a little more flexibility as to who your publisher is, but that probably won’t be the best option for most authors.
+Amazon KDP will sell you an ISBN for $10, so if you’re a self published author and don’t want to buy your own ISBN’s, you can use Amazon’s ISBN but I don’t recommend it.
+That will limit your distribution options for your book so you won’t be able to sell through libraries or academic institutions, and you can only use that ISBN with Amazon’s POD publishing service.

-Again, this is totally free through CreateSpace.
-You might want to pay for Expanded Distribution ($15).
+Again, this is totally free through Amazon KDP.

 Again, you can market your books for free.